AdmitadSDK/android_sdk/README.md

   * You can find examples of use here: https://github.com/AdmitadSDK/android_sdk/blob/master/app/src/main/java/ru/tachos/admitadstatistic/MainActivity.java

-  * To enable logs you can call
+  * To enable logs you can call any time, even if initialize is not called

   ```
   AdmitadTracker.setLogEnabled(true);